Welcome To Our Program

-Epidemiology is the science that studies the patterns, causes, and effects of health and disease conditions in defined populations.
-It is the cornerstone of public health, and informs policy decisions and evidence-based practice by identifying risk factors for disease and targets for preventive healthcare.
-As such, it is uniquely positioned to provide the methodologies and skills needed to carry out research and public health programs to identify correlates of disease that may be targets of primary prevention, to evaluate the consequences of changes in health care delivery on populations, and to accommodate the growing need to integrate and analyze large-scale information.
-Our program is focused on epidemiologic and biostatistical methods and is designed to provide students with the tools and skills needed to address future public health and information challenges.
-According to the Bureau of Labor Statistics (BLS), epidemiologists are likely to have good job prospects overall.
-Continued improvements in medical recordkeeping will enhance epidemiologists’ ability to track health outcomes, demographic data, and other useful data.
-Furthermore, improvements in statistical and mapping software will improve analysis, make epidemiological data more useful, and increase demand for epidemiologists.
+Epidemiology is the science that studies the distribution, determinants, and patterns of disease in human populations.
+It is a cornerstone of public health, and informs policy decisions and evidence-based clinical practice by identifying risk factors for disease and targets for preventive healthcare.
+Our MS in Epidemiology program in the Department of Public Health Sciences is a 34-credit course of study designed to provide students with the methodologies and skills needed to 1) carry out research and manage public health programs to identify correlates of disease that may be targets of primary prevention; 2) evaluate the consequences of changes in health care delivery on populations; and 3) to accommodate the growing need to integrate and analyze large-scale information.
+Our MS program sits within a large urban medical center and all its clinical research resources and collaborative faculty at the University of Rochester.
+The University is home to numerous health sciences graduate programs and a large diverse student body.
+Students completing the program will be well prepared to take positions in academic research, private industry, government, and non-profit agencies.
+According to the Bureau of Labor Statistics (BLS), epidemiologists have great job prospects overall.

 For inquiries about our program, please email David Rich, Sc.D., M.P.H. or call (585) 276-4119.